Simple Habits for a Clutter-Free Home

-So what are the habits of a clutter-free home?
+What are the habits of a clutter-free home?

 I am so glad you asked!
 That’s why I am here, after all, to lay it all out right here for you.
-So you can take this very crucial step towards kicking the mess to the curb so you can finally have the home you have always dreamed of.
+So you can take this very crucial step toward kicking the mess to the curb so you can finally have the home you have always dreamed of.
 A home that you love to be in rather than one you have to be in.